clemdst/ESSECMANTLE/README.md

 # Recreating the Semantle game

-Final project for the AI SPOC at ESSEC BS, aiming at creating a game similar to semantle (https://semantle.com/)
+Final project for the AI SPOC at ESSEC BS, aiming at creating a game similar to cémantix (https://cemantix.certitudes.org/)